erlerobot/gazebo_cpp_examples/README.md

 A ROS package to control a copter so that it follows ArUco patterns with the bottom camera.

 Quick setup:
+Modify `src/image_subscriber.cpp` with desired values (follow TO DO comments) and then run
 ```bash
 # Within a catkin directory
 cd src